egrosdou01/personal-blog/blog/2024-08-10-sveltos-dynamic-templating/sveltos_dynamic_templating.md

           enabled: true
 ```

 The `ClusterProfile` will get deployed to the managed clusters with the label set to `cilium:zone01`.
 Once a cluster is found, we instruct Sveltos to use the `templateResourceRefs` capability and use the details found in the `ConfgiMap` with the name set to `cilium-config-{{ .Cluster.metadata.name }}`.
-This will match the `cilium-config-mesh01` and `cilium-config-mesh02` `ConfigMaps`.
+This will match the `cilium-config-mesh01` and `cilium-config-mesh02` ConfigMaps.
 Then, we instruct Sveltos to install the Cilium Helm chart v1.15.6.

 For the Cilium Helm chart instantiation, we go through the `ConfigMap` and populate the `values` based on the `key` definition.